VinuthnaReddyGadilla/RAG-based-Movie-Recommendation-System/README.md

 Contextual Explanations: For each recommendation, the app generates a short explanation detailing why the movie is a good fit.<br>
 Token Efficiency Metrics: Tracks and displays the token count for each recommendation to optimize computational efficiency.<br>
 ### Dataset
+**The dataset used in this project is sourced directly from the Hugging Face Datasets library**:

+from datasets import load_dataset<br>
+dataset = load_dataset("Pablinho/movies-dataset")["train"]<br>
-The dataset used in this project is sourced from Kaggle: The Movies Dataset.
-It contains detailed information on movies, including titles, overviews, genres, popularity scores, and more.<br>
+It contains detailed information on movies, including titles, overviews, genres, popularity scores, and more.
+No manual data download is required.<br>

+Preprocessing
+The dataset is filtered to include movies with non-empty titles, overviews, and genres.
+The overviews are converted to lowercase and stripped of extra spaces for consistency.

 ### Preprocessing
 The dataset is filtered to include movies with non-empty titles, overviews, and genres.
 The overviews are converted to lowercase and stripped of extra spaces for consistency.<br>